usgpo/bill-status/README.md

 At the direction of the U.S. House of Representatives Appropriations Committee, in support of the Legislative Branch Bulk Data Task Force, the Government Publishing (GPO), the Library of Congress (LOC), the Clerk of the House, and the Secretary of the Senate are making Bill Status information in XML format available through the GPO’s Bulk Data repository starting with the 113th Congress.

-Bill Status XML is now available at http://www.gpo.gov/fdsys/bulkdata/BILLSTATUS, and we run the update job every 4 hours.
+Bill Status XML is now available at https://www.govinfo.gov/bulkdata/BILLSTATUS, and we run the update job for the current Congress every 4 hours.

 Actions related to amendments to amendments are now available and sample files are listed below.